tomyy4/bookstore/README.md

 ### Installing

-- Clone this repo in your XAMPP/WAMPP/LAMPP.
+- Clone this repo.
 - Go to .env file and check the database name.
 You can change it to whatever you want.
 Just make sure you create the database.
 - Go to your project and run "php artisan db:seed" to get some data in your database.
+- run "php artisan serve"